US STOCKS-Wall Street falls in choppy trading as tech sell-off resumes

 On a bright note, a survey showed U.S. consumer sentiment improved in early September.

-Declining issues outnumbered advancers for a 1.11-to-1 ratio on the NYSE.
-Advancing issues outnumbered decliners by a 1.35-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.79-to-1 ratio on the NYSE and for a 1.35-to-1 ratio on the Nasdaq.

-The S&P index recorded 10 new 52-week highs and no new low, while the Nasdaq recorded 54 new highs and nine new lows.
+The S&P index recorded 11 new 52-week highs and no new low, while the Nasdaq recorded 56 new highs and 13 new lows.
 (Reporting by Shreyashi Sanyal and Devik Jain in Bengaluru; Editing by Maju Samuel)

 Our Standards: The Thomson Reuters Trust Principles.